 Most individuals seeking treatment for their alcohol addiction prefer facilities equipped with the right tools to treat their substance dependence.
-Users suffering from drug or alcohol addiction should seek professional help for this devastating disease.
+Users requiring drug or alcohol addiction treatment in Little Rock should seek professional help for this devastating disease.

-Alcohol addiction treatment truly begins when the user decides to stop abusing alcohol.
+Alcohol addiction treatment in Little Rock truly begins when the user decides to stop abusing alcohol.
 Alcoholism is treatable, but first, addicts must be invested in the type of treatment they choose.
 Lack of involvement will not lead to a successful recovery from alcohol addiction.

 Alcohol cravings don't stop during or after detox.
 This makes it harder for individuals struggling with alcohol abuse to continue their sobriety.
 When users are still going through the first phase of alcoholism, quitting alcohol may lead to specific withdrawal symptoms such as nervousness and lack of sleep.
 Long-term users may experience other symptoms including seizures, shaking, and hallucinations.

 If you or your loved one need help finding treatment now, call Alcohol Treatment Centers Little Rock at (501) 708-2757.

 Treatment generally involves three stages:

 - Detox: This usually happens right after the addict stops consuming alcohol.
 During the detox phase, the user may experience some withdrawal symptoms, which may include tremors, nausea and vomiting, hallucinations and insomnia.

 - Rehab: This is when the recovering alcoholic receives treatment through counseling and medication.
 This individualized treatment helps them stay sober.
 Whether they choose inpatient rehabilitation or outpatient treatment, both of these options can be quite effective.

 - Staying Sober: In this stage, patients must persevere to maintain their sobriety.
 They receive the right support through self-help groups or 12-step programs like Alcoholics Anonymous (AA).